Florida's 39th Senate district

 Florida's 39th Senate district elects one member of the Florida Senate.
 The district consists of part of Miami-Dade County, in the U.S. state of Florida.
-The current senator is Republican Bryan Avila.
+The seat is vacant after senator Republican Bryan Avila resigned become Byron Donalds running mate in the 2026 gubernatorial election.

 List of senators

 Full list of senators from the 39th district (1845–2006).